 Ford Moss is dangerous to walk on.
 Its boggy surface is very soft and treacherous.
 However, a circular path of 2 miles allows visitors to walk right around the area and gives excellent views of the surrounding countryside as well as the Moss itself.

 Park on the road side by the main entrance gate and please wear appropriate clothes and footwear.
 A seasonal toilet is located 300m further along the tarmac road behind the small stone building.

 The archaeological remains of the former colliery at Ford Moss are an iconic feature of the landscape.
 Known to have been active from the 17th century, the coal mine largely operated along the northern and western edges of Ford Moss, where the ruin of an old engine house and a large brick chimney are the most obvious features.

 The mine closed in 1918, but several of the miners who lived and worked at Ford Moss colliery in the late 19th century were depicted by Louisa Lady Waterford in her famous paintings on the walls of the school which she built in Ford.

 A project to record the important social heritage of Ford Moss colliery is currently under way, in connection with the Lady Waterford Hall.

 Active4seasons has been running guided trips and training in the area for the last 17 years and has fully qualified and insured instructors to make sure you are safe and have fun.
 Open canoe trips on the River Till or Tweed, rock climbing on the local sandstone crags, sea kayaking along the fantastic Northumberland/Berwickshire coast – book early to avoid disappointment.

-Special October Holiday and Half-term Canoe Trips on the River Till - contact Ollie directly through the website or via email (below) for details or to make a booking - spaces are filling up fast!
+Special Winter Offer!
+15% off week day adventures and 10% off weekend adventures from November to February inclusive - contact Ollie directly through the website or via email (below) for details or to make a booking.

 Made to measure adventures can also be booked if you want something for your own family or group of friends.
 From beginners to experts, there is something to suit you!